simplyequipped/comms-plan/README.md

 - HF radio equipment

-## Appendix A - Alternate Gmail Account Verification Phone Number
+## Appendix A - Alternate Google Account Verification Phone Number
 #### Web Browser
 1. Navigate to [https://accounts.google.com](https://accounts.google.com)
 2. Log in to your account (if needed)